Guide

 For project-based sourcing, roll format and thickness should be reviewed before quotation comparison.

-George catalog references include roll-format specifications such as 2m x 20m x 2.0mm, (T) 2.0mm x (W) 2m x (L) 20m, and (T) 2.6mm x (W) 2m x (L) 20m.
+George sports vinyl references are available in roll formats such as 2m x 20m x 2.0mm, (T) 2.0mm x (W) 2m x (L) 20m, and (T) 2.6mm x (W) 2m x (L) 20m.

 The catalog also references thickness options including 2.0mm, 2.6mm, and 3.0mm.